S4NDSTROM/js-url/README.md

 Remember that you should scope it in a way that you think you can complete this in one day.

 You are allowed to use any techniques that we have used so far in this course.
+It is not necessary to build a fullstack application, you may focus on only the frontend or backend.
 If you want to explore something new, talk to us first.

+If your main focus is about the graphical interface, user interaction and UX, we kindly ask you to stay away from Twitter Bootstrap.

 If you want to co-operate in pairs and build one part each of a larger application, come talk to us first.
 Pair programming is not allowed in this exercise, but we might be able to find a solution if you have a really good idea that can be clearly separated into two parts.